Gebretewodros73/alx-system_engineering-devops/0x0C-web_server/README.md

 The web server project focuses on configuring and setting up a web server using Nginx.
 It covers various aspects of web servers, including file transfer, installation, domain setup, redirection, and error handling.

 ## Learning Objectives
-By completing the tasks in this project, you will gain knowledge and skills in the following areas:
+By completing the tasks in this project, gain knowledge and skills in the following areas:
 - Understanding the main role of a web server
 - Explaining the concept of a child process
 - Configuring Nginx web server according to requirements